High Tider

-Wolfram & Schilling-Estes (1997) provides the most detailed study of this variety in North Carolina.

 History

-The term "hoi toid" appears in a local colloquial rhyme, "It's high tide on the sound side," phonetically spelled "hoi toide on the saind soide" [hɒɪ ˈtɒɪd ɑn ðə ˈsaɪnd sɒɪd], as a marker of pronunciation (or shibboleth) to sharply differentiate speakers of this dialect from speakers of the mainland Southern dialects.
+The term "hoi toide" appears in a local colloquial rhyme, "It's high tide on the sound side", often phonetically spelled "hoi toide on the saind soide" [hɒɪ ˈtɒɪd ɑn ðə ˈsaɪnd sɒɪd], as a marker of pronunciation to sharply differentiate speakers of the Outer Banks brogue from speakers of the mainland Southern dialects.
 The phrase was first recorded as a significant identifier of the dialect in 1993, and has since been used frequently for "performative" purposes by native speakers to demonstrate the dialect to outsiders.

-Most native speakers of the dialect refer to it as a brogue.

-With a long history of geographical and economic isolation from mainland North Carolina, residents of Harkers Island and other Outer Banks areas such as Ocracoke Island and Atlantic developed a distinct dialect of English.
-Linguists who have studied this dialect note that it has "roots... in a number of Early Modern English dialects", including those spoken in different geographical regions of Great Britain in the Early Modern period (approx. 1500-1800).
-The dialect of these island communities developed in almost complete isolation for over 250 years.
-High Tider English shares features with other regional dialects of the US Atlantic coast.
-Certain pronunciation, vocabulary, and grammatical constructions can be traced to eastern and southwestern England (see Westcountry dialect).
-The distinctness of the dialect has survived because the community continues to depend on traditional trades, like fishing, boat building, and decoy carving, and the coastal tourism trade developed much later on islands like Ocracoke.
+With a long history of geographical and economic isolation from mainland North Carolina, Outer Banks areas such as Ocracoke Island, Harkers Island, and Atlantic developed a distinct dialect of English.
+Linguists who have studied this dialect note that it has "roots ... in a number of Early Modern English dialects", spoken in different parts of Britain between about 1650 and 1750.
+Following settlement, the dialect of these island communities developed in relative isolation for more than 250 years.

+High Tider shares features with other dialects of the Atlantic coast of the U.S. Certain pronunciation, vocabulary, and grammatical constructions can be traced back to a mixture of the colonial English dialects of Ireland (including Scots-Irish dialects), eastern England, and southwestern England (compare the West Country dialects).
+The distinctness of the High Tider dialects has survived because of the inherent isolation of islands and these communities continuing to depend on traditional trades, like fishing, boat building, and decoy carving.
+Indeed, the coastal tourism trade is relatively recent, beginning only in the 2000s, on islands like Ocracoke, and still minimal on Smith Island.

-As many as 500 islanders on Harkers Island are directly descended from the Harkers Island and Outer Banks original settlers that developed this distinct dialect.
+As many as 500 islanders on Harkers Island are directly descended from the Harkers Island and Outer Banks original settlers that first developed this distinct dialect.
 Linguists from North Carolina State University, East Carolina University, and other academic institutions continue to conduct research on the island dialect.
 It has been in slow decline in the 21st century.